ruiaylin/test/gitlist/readme.md

 ---
 ## C++
 * [awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C/C++ frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.(lang:markdown, star:6153, 2016/09/23)
+* [8cc](https://github.com/rui314/8cc) - 8cc is a compiler for the C programming language.
+It's intended to support all C11 language features while keeping the code as small and simple as possible.
+The compiler is able to compile itself.
+You can see its code both as an implementation of the C language and as an example of what this compiler is able to compile.(lang: C, star:2385, 2016/10/10)

 ---
 ## devops